alicemunsal/dohex/DoHex.md

 3. Event Sourcing
 4. CQRS

-For **Event Sourcing**, we can directly connect necessary components to event streaming platform through its adapters, or we can connect our event bus to event streaming platform.
+When more robust consistency nece For **Event Sourcing**, we can directly connect necessary components to event streaming platform through its adapters, or we can connect our event bus to event streaming platform.

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Deployment.png)